prometheus/proposals/proposals/0086-semconv-internal-telemetry.md

 Declarations beat scrapes, because a running instance emits much less than it declares.
 Configure no Alertmanager and the notifier's per-alertmanager metrics never appear. `Describe()` returns them anyway, with the const-versus-variable label split that a scrape drops.
 It also carries a unit field, though as noted above nothing populates it today.

 It also catches a metric nobody registered.
 Delete one collector from a `MustRegister` call and it compiles, `go vet` stays quiet, regeneration produces no diff, and the metric never exists at runtime.
 Generation cannot help, because the wiring is hand-written.

+Supplemental fixtures call `Registry.Gather()` directly and inspect its protobuf results.
+For histograms, they instantiate vector children, record deterministic observations, and check each gathered histogram's classic and native representations against `histogram_type`.
+Native schema presence identifies native data, including schema zero.
+Configured finite classic buckets identify the classic representation; an optional `+Inf` bucket carrying an exemplar alone does not establish mixed-histogram mode.
+Removing either representation from a declared mixed histogram must fail.
+These checks establish the representation; they do not claim to validate every construction option, such as bucket limits or reset durations.

+The three `NewDesc` sites in scrape metadata (`scrape/metrics.go`) and file timestamps (`discovery/file/file.go`) retain their custom collection logic and use generated descriptors.
+Descriptor comparison checks names, help, labels, and the empty-unit requirement.
+Their `UNTYPED` descriptor result means declaration-time type information is unavailable; the expected emitted type still comes from the registry and is checked against gathered metric families.
+A custom collector changing its emitted gauge to a counter must fail even though its descriptor is unchanged.

+Sample coverage is tracked separately from the full descriptor inventory.
+The fixtures must collectively produce every custom or histogram family requiring supplemental checks in at least one populated case, validate every exercised configuration, and fail on missing coverage or gathering errors.
+Empty or removal cases can legitimately emit no samples while retaining their descriptors.
+Custom-collector fixtures cover empty, populated, and removed jobs or files: removed sources stop producing their former series, while a configured scrape job with no targets retains its existing zero-valued metadata metrics.

 The test reads a flat, already-resolved registry, leaving `ref`, `extends`, imports, and group merging to Weaver at authoring time.
 It catches drift before it ships, but tells a deployed downstream nothing about how to follow a rename.
 That needs a versioned rename schema per release, a follow-on.